Most beginners pick a blog topic before picking a blog type. That’s a HUGE mistake.

 Business or corporate blogs are blogs that companies use to connect with their audience, customers, and even potential clients.
 These blogs usually focus on topics that are closely related to the companyโs industry, products, or services.

 One major benefit of a business blog is that it helps establish authority in the market.
-When businesses consistently share valuable insights, readers start seeing them as knowledgeable and reliable.
+When businesses consistently share valuable insights, readers begin to see them as knowledgeable and reliable.
 This not only builds credibility but also plays a big role in customer loyalty.

 Example: